 - applications will be formatted into one (1) Microsoft Word or Portable Document File (.pdf) and submitted by email to IgnitionFund@gov.pe.ca

 When are virtual information sessions?

 Virtual sessions are held online using Cisco Webex Meetings.

 Members of the evaluation committee must sign non-disclosure and conflict of interest agreements.
 Only those directly involved in the evaluation process will have access to submissions.
 Applicants must ensure that employment agreements allow for participation in Ignition and the development of new products and services.

-- Please direct applications to or questions regarding the Ignition Fund to Heather Rossiter at the details below.
+Please direct any questions regarding the Ignition Fund to:

 Heather Rossiter, MBA